A short, double-sharpened black pencil with worn tips on both ends.

 Key Lifestyle Components for Holistic Health

-• Mental Stimulation and Continuous Learning: Engaging in activities that challenge and stimulate the brain, such as reading, learning new skills, and creative pursuits, supports cognitive health and reduces the risk of cognitive decline.
+• Lifelong Learning and Mental Stimulation: Engaging in activities that challenge the mind—reading, learning new skills, or creative expression—keeps neural networks active, enhances plasticity, and reduces the risk of cognitive decline.

 Conclusion